 Once again, for the benefit of the doubt, if you don’t know what Bionicles are/were, I’ll lay it out for you.

-The theme originally was released markets outside of the U.S. for preliminary testings and was initially met with controversy amid LEGO’s strong “no violence” stance.
-The initial wave, ‘officially’ released in 2001, followed the story of mythological biological sentient robots in a village/island styled theme, where six destined heroes would use their elemental powers to fight against a dark enemy.
+The theme originally was released markets outside of the U.S. for preliminary testings.
+It was initially met with controversy amid LEGO’s strong “no violence” stance.
+The initial wave, ‘officially’ released in 2001, followed the story of mythological biological sentient robots in a village/island styled theme.
+Where six destined heroes would use their elemental powers to fight against a dark enemy.
 It was a theme about “Good Warriors banishing Evil Foes” and introduced LEGO’s first true step in innovative storytelling with LEGO.

 So why are the AFOLs so mad?